adbar/trafilatura/docs/usage-python.rst

 Navigation
 ----------

+Three potential navigation strategies are currently available: feeds (mostly for fresh content), sitemaps (for exhaustivity, all potential pages as listed by the owners) and discovery by web crawling (i.e. by following the internal links, more experimental).

 Feeds
 ^^^^^

 The function ``find_feed_urls`` is a all-in-one utility that attemps to discover the feeds from a webpage if required and/or downloads and parses feeds.
 It returns the extracted links as list, more precisely as a sorted list of unique links.